jvheinerman/recommender-exercise/README.md

 conda install -c conda-forge jupyterlab conda install -c conda-forge matplotlib
 ```
-After this is performed please activate your environment as previously explained.

 ###### Using an already installed python / jupyter distribution